 It would be enough for Apple to expand the machine learning settings and search for additional content types or change the configuration of alerts to be scanned, including not only children’s accounts but also those of any user so that the backdoor narrow which Apple is building is to widen it.

-In this paragraph written by the Electronic Frontier Foundation criticizes Apple’s plans in its encryption to build a backdoor. in our private life
+In this paragraph written by the Electronic Frontier Foundation criticizes Apple’s plans in its encryption to build a backdoor. in our private life.
+Granted, here are a lot of the issues critics raise with this measure.

 The argument is that if Apple can scan photos on the device Before they are encrypted, review the alert and notify an organization, what is stopping you from doing so with messages, links, visited websites and other private content?
 More when the database with hash to review is provided by a third party, in this case the Child Sexual Abuse Material (CSAM) maintained by the National Center for Missing & Exploited Children (NCMEC).
 In other countries, there may well be an organization that, in addition to child pornography, sneaks photos of dissident slogans, protests, posters and other subversive content.
 It doesn’t seem far-fetched.